-There is evidence to suggest that the prescription of opioid painkillers has contributed to the opioid epidemic.
-Between 1999 and 2008 prescription painkiller sales quadrupled, and in 2010 opioid overdoses were four times higher than the number in 1999.
+Between 1999 and 2008, prescription painkiller sales quadrupled, and in 2010, opioid overdoses were four times higher than the number in 1999.

 For example, Rick was a real estate developer that was prescribed painkillers after a motorcycle accident.
 What started as a routine remedy for pain crept into a physical dependency in which Rick was taking up to 60 Norco, also known as hydrocodone, a day.

 Opioids bind to receptors in the brain, which result in a euphoric feeling.
 While this is effective in relieving pain, it also stimulates the release of dopamine in the nucleus accumbens, known as the ‘reward center of the brain.’
 The euphoric feeling of the opiates and the release of dopamine fuels the desire and motivation to continue using, exacerbating a never-ending cycle.

 Even if one does gather the emotional strength to break free from addiction, the withdrawal symptoms thereafter are a mountain of its own.
 Vomiting, headache, chills, muscle pain, insomnia, and a rapid heart rate are just a few of the withdrawal symptoms that can last for several days.

 As one continues to use opiates in greater amounts, the brain produces more opioid receptors.
 These opioid receptors are extremely hungry for opioids, and require more opioids to maintain the euphoric feeling.
 This process is known as “receptor upregulation.”